LiteLDev/LeviLamina/README.md

 ### Development Aids - VSCode Development Aids & Complementary Libraries

-Use the LiteLoader development helper plugin developed by Moxicat Helps you do better with **script plugins**!
+Use the LiteLoader development helper plugin developed by Moxicat<br>
+Helps you do better with **script plugins**!<br>
 Code hint, auto-completion, auto-documentation, error alert, runtime debugging and so on

 [Click here](https://www.minebbs.com/resources/llscripthelper.2672/)
-View more description and introduction of this extension VSCode extension store search `LLScriptHelper`, install **LLScriptHelper** and experience it instantly!
+View more description and introduction of this extension<br>
+VSCode extension store search `LLScriptHelper`, install **LLScriptHelper** and experience it instantly!

 ### Development Aids - Blockly-LXL Graphical Development Kit

 No programming foundation?
-Tired of complex language rules?
+Tired of complex language rules?<br>
-Have you ever thought that BDS plug-in development could be as easy as a puzzle?
+Have you ever thought that BDS plug-in development could be as easy as a puzzle?<br>
 Here it is!
 The Blockly-LXL graphical development kit from pa733 takes the plugin development experience to a new level!

 [Click here](https://www.minebbs.com/resources/blockly-lxl.2671/)